sonnesunss/sonnesunss/README.md

 - 👋 Hi, I’m @sonnesunss
 - 👀 I’m interested in Apple App Development
-- 🌱 I’m currently learning Rust & Nextjs
+- 🌱 I’m currently learning Rust & Kotlin

 <!---
 sonnesunss/sonnesunss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.